neoneo/Mocktory/README.md

 	mocktory = new Mocktory($mockbox);

-To create a mock create a descriptor, which is just a struct with some special keys prepended with `$`.
+First reate a descriptor, which is just a struct with some special keys that describes the object and what to mock.
 Then call `.mock`:

 	mock = mocktory.mock(descriptor);

-If the descriptor contains verifier keys (see below), you can also verify that all methods (with verifiers) are called as specified:
+If the descriptor contains verifier keys, you can also verify that the methods (with verifiers) are called as specified:

 	mocktory.verify(mock);